 Yes, each of these platforms allows users to buy, hold, and sell Litecoin (LTC).
-Currently, however, users are unable to withdraw, deposit, or transfer Litecoin with these applications.
-So while PayPal and Venmo make it easy to obtain Litecoin with a few taps, these applications are highly limited in terms of functionality.
+PayPal and Venmo make it easy to obtain Litecoin with a few finger taps, however these applications are much more limited than a private wallet.

 With Litecoin as a premier blockchain-powered money, this question is a natural one.
 While we believe that two parties ultimately have a right to decide the details of any transaction — whether goods and services are exchanged for dollars, chickens, Litecoin, etc. — we understand this philosophical position is not easily realized within the framework of the legacy financial system and corporate payroll environments.

 The good news is, the folks at the Hedge Crypto have developed a solution.
 The Hedge app allows anyone to seamlessly convert all or a portion of their paycheck into Litecoin, Bitcoin or Ethereum for a minimal fee.
 Coins may be kept within the app or automatically forwarded to outside addresses—the choice is yours.
 We have tested the platform and are confident in the team.
 Fun fact: Hedge CEO David Schwartz is a member of the Litecoin Foundation and Litecoin creator Charlie Lee is an advisor to the platform.